 “I could have struggled up once more, but when I get executed, people are going to have to pay more than twenty-five dollars a seat to watch it.” — Max Baer

 “Joe’s punches could paralyze you … Anywhere he hit you, you’d feel it … just blocking those shots was like being in an automobile accident.” — Eddie Futch

 Back in 1935 a most extraordinary boxing match took place.
-Tens of thousands crammed the stands in New York’s Yankee Stadium to see a showdown between two awesome heavyweight power-punchers, one on his way down, the other, seemingly, on an unstoppable flight to the very top.
+Tens of thousands crammed the stands in New York’s Yankee Stadium to see a showdown between two awesome heavyweight power-punchers, one on his way down, the other, seemingly, on an unstoppable journey to the very top.

 Joe Louis had already demolished Lee Ramage, King Levinsky and Primo Carnera in brutal fashion and the ease with which he had rendered helpless such formidable opposition had been a startling sight for even the more grizzled pundits of pugilism.
-It appeared certain that a new champion had arrived and indeed Louis was already a star, a phenomenon, not to mention a huge draw.
+It appeared certain that a new champion had arrived and indeed Louis was already a star, a phenomenon, and a huge draw.

 But Max Baer represented his sternest test to date, a cut above everyone he had faced thus far.
 Because not only was Baer the former heavyweight champion of the world; he was also one of the hardest punchers the ring had ever seen.
 At this point “The Brown Bomber” was a sensation, but it was this match which would confirm if he was in fact the heavyweight king in waiting.
 If Louis was not the goods, surely Baer would make that clear for all to see.
 At the very least, he would give young Joe all he could handle.